Juicy Tender Sizzling Steak is something that makes my mouth water and my tummy grumbles.

-- I steam the vegetables and saute it in the drippings for a minute or you can cook it in the pan.
+- Steam the vegetables and saute it in the drippings for a minute or instead of steaming, just cook it directly in the pan.
 Transfer to a plate.

 - Make mushroom gravy in the same pan with dripping.
 Saute onion until soft.
 Lower heat to medium-low.

-- Cook cream of mushroom and add a little bit of water.
+- Stir-in cream of mushroom and add a little bit of water.
 Once reduced and thick, season if needed.
 Turn of heat.

-Pour hot gravy over steak and sides and it will sizzle and create some mess.
+- Pour hot gravy over steak and sides.
+It will sizzle and create some mess.
 Enjoy this delicious sizzling steak.

 - Store leftover steak and mushroom sauce in an airtight container up to 2 days in the refrigerator.
 You can freeze it as well but I suggest just cooking enough steak.
 It is much better if freshly made.